 Or . . .

 Or, I'm still not ready to be home.
 Even with the sky now a navy blue velvet blanket draped over the earth, there is more length to be driven on oxygenated roads where leisure is the only capital I need to breathe in the night air.
-Almost as if by natural magnetic repulsion, I'm pushed away from the fluorescent oases of McDonald's and Holiday Inn and up into downtown Somerset, locked in quiet calm on a Sunday evening.
+Almost as if by natural magnetic repulsion, I'm pushed away from the fluorescent oases of McDonald's and Holiday Inn and up into downtown Somerset, locked in quiet repose on a Sunday evening.
 Then it's on down Main Street, lined with trees and early-20th-century houses which give way to the standard small town outskirt flotsam and jetsam of used car lots and miniature strip malls, until the two lanes open up to dictionary-perfect rolling farmland, sporadically interspersed with an old-timey inn, tavern, or country store.
-Soon the tree wall closes in, signaling the ascent up and over Laurel Hill to the hamlet of Donegal twenty miles west.
+Soon the forest wall closes in, signaling the ascent up and over Laurel Hill to the hamlet of Donegal twenty miles west.

-This is Pennsylvania Route 31, but prior to assuming that designation it was simply the Glades Pike, tracing a more direct path through the Somerset highlands, initially hewed a decade or so after Forbes and his men blazed their more northerly trail.
+This is Pennsylvania Route 31, but prior to assuming that designation it was simply the Glades Pike, tracing a more direct path through the Somerset highlands that was initially hewed a decade or so after Forbes and his men blazed their more northerly trail.
 As with the Old National Road, I can't help but to be filled with wonder and excitement in treading in the footsteps of the pioneers.
 Even the name of this road does things for me; in my mind, the word "glade" is an ineffably pleasant marriage of "glen" and "shade."

 I have a fond relationship with this stretch of Route 31.
 It has yet to let me down as a respite from the cattle call of the mainline highway.
 There was the instance a ferocious storm crawled across the area just as I was reaching Somerset on my usual trek home from the Capital.
 From the distant heights of PA 160 and Berlin, I could plainly see the malevolent anvil and the bombflashes of lightning dancing within.
 It was going to be rough, and at this juncture there was no way around it.
-Sitting at the red light beyond which the entrance to the Turnpike beckoned, I realized I simply didn't trust the Turnpike, or any of the people who drive on it, to be able to handle a severe thunderstorm.
+Sitting at the red light beyond which the entrance to the Turnpike beckoned, it occurred to me that I didn't trust the Turnpike, or any of the people who mindlessly drive on it, to be able to handle a severe thunderstorm.
 On the other hand, as silly as it sounds, I trusted the Glades Pike, even with its dated and inferior construction.

 Presently, there are no storms.
 The air has cooled sufficiently to proceed with windows down, left arm extended, idly buffeting on the breeze.
 Donegal, home to the next Turnpike exit to the west and with it, another small flowering of commercialization that your run of the mill modern-day American traveler would evidently be lost without.
 Subway, Days Inn, Dairy Queen.
 This is the "Gateway to the Laurel Highlands," western Pennsylvania's "beach," as it were.
 It's a colloquial ascription owing to the Highlands' legitimacy as a nearby vacation spot for our landlocked region, though Laurel Hill State Park does feature an actual, honest-to-goodness beach straddling a Civilian Conservation Corps-made mountain lake, delightfully counter-expectant at 2,000 feet and hundreds of miles from any real body of water.
-The genuine charm of an escape to elevation makes the concept of Donegal all the more disappointing.
+The genuine charm of an escape to elevation makes the realization of Donegal all the more disappointing.
 People flock here to ostensibly get away from it all, only to blissfully fork their hard-earned over to the same familiar mediocrities they do at home.

 Fortunately, Donegal passes quickly and within a few minutes the road climbs to the top of Chestnut Ridge, the ultimate hurdle presented by the Appalachian Mountains before the continent opens up to over 1,300 miles of relatively easy footing until the Rockies rise impenetrably from the Great Plains.
 Cresting the ridge, for a few moments the western horizon sprawls out into infinity, the day's last gasps of technicolor straining to flee the black hole at the edge of the earth.
 Amazingly, from this spot, still nearly forty miles from Pittsburgh as the crow flies, the crowning towers of the city's skyline are distinctly visible when conditions are clear.
 It's another reminder of how close to home I am.